njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 </figcaption>
 </figure>

 Fig depreciation is the breakdown of the yearly cost of the largest expense, the depreciation verses the initial cost of the vehicle.
 There is a clear linear correlation between most of the models vs cost.
 This indicates that one can decrease the cost of ownership by buying a cheaper vehicle.
-The gradients of the ev and internal combustion engines are similar for the first two years, but the offsets for the ev is larger indicating that regardless of which price point one choices, the depreciation for the ev will be larger during these two years.
-There appears to be a few higher priced evs that seems to retain their value, i.e. smaller depreciation.
+The gradients of the EV and internal combustion engines are similar for the first two years, but the offset for the EV is larger indicating that regardless of which price point one chooses, the depreciation for an EV will be larger during these two years.
+There appears to be a few higher priced EVs that seems to retain their value, i.e. smaller depreciation.
 These few models represent the exception to the linear trend observed.

 <figure>
 <img src = "Presentation/Images/EVPerformance/YearlyPercentageOfCost.png", alt = "Yearly%ofCost"> <figcaption> Fig Yearly Percentage of Cost: The average yearly depreciation for a internal combustion (left panel), hybrid (center panel) and electric (right panel) vehicles.
 </figcaption>
 </figure>

-Fig. Yearly Percentage of Cost is the normalized distribution of the cost for each year for each engine type.
+Fig Yearly Percentage of Cost is the normalized distribution of the cost for each year for each engine type.
 After the first year, roughly 30% of the cost to own can be attributed to the depreciation while the insurance premiums and taxes and fees contributes 11-20% and 1.5-2.5%, respectively.
 The financing cost drops significantly as one starts to pay off the car, but the maintenance and repairs increases.

 ### 3.)
 Charging: Charging time and needs:
 #### Exploration:  What day of the week do most people charge EVs?